-Violating one-definition rule for us- er functions in pvSCL pvSCL user function definitions have to follow the one-definition rule (ODR).
-So, multiple definitions of pvSCL functions with the same signa- ture, i.e., same name and same number of arguments, violate this rule.
-For the user it is usually unclear, which of these multiple function implemen- tations will be called in which case.
+Violating one-definition rule for user functions in pvSCL

+pvSCL user function definitions have to follow the one-definition rule (ODR).
+So, multiple definitions of pvSCL functions with the same signature, i.e., same name and same number of arguments, violate this rule.
+For the user it is usually unclear, which of these multiple function implementations will be called in which case.
 Hence, to ensure the adherence to the ODR, the evaluation checks for this violation.

-Comparing values of incompatible types in pvSCL Comparing values of incompatible types in pvSCL, e.g., of values of type string and number, involves an implicit conversion of each value into a string followed by a string comparison.
-This could lead to potentially un- expected results for the user.
-Referencing non-existing models or elements in relations or pvSCL Referencing non-existing models or elements is a common modeling issue.
+Comparing values of incompatible types in pvSCL

+Comparing values of incompatible types in pvSCL, e.g., of values of type string and number, involves an implicit conversion of each value into a string followed by a string comparison.
+This could lead to potentially unexpected results for the user.

+Referencing non-existing models or elements in relations or pvSCL

+Referencing non-existing models or elements is a common modeling issue.
 Especially, references to non-existing elements are interpreted as unselected by default.
 So they are not easy to find.

-Relation types to be considered in reference check The scope of the non-existing references check is configurable: With option All all relation types are checked, whereas with option Built-in only the check is done for pure::variants' predefined relation types only (see Section 9.2, "Element Relation Types").
-Using ambiguous element refer- ences in pvSCL Using several models in a configuration space can result in non-unique el- ement names.
+Relation types to be considered in reference check

+The scope of the non-existing references check is configurable: With option All all relation types are checked, whereas with option Built-in only the check is done for pure::variants' predefined relation types only (see Section 9.2, "Element Relation Types").

+Using ambiguous element references in pvSCL

+Using several models in a configuration space can result in non-unique element names.
 Referencing such elements by their name is ambiguous and can lead to unexpected results, since the first occurence is used by default.

-Resolving invalid default-selected alternatives Multiple default-selected non-restricted alternatives result in an invalid configuration.
+Resolving invalid default-selected alternatives

+Multiple default-selected non-restricted alternatives result in an invalid configuration.
 In rare circumstances, this problem can be automatically resolved, but the automatic resolution could also lead to potentially unexpected results, e.g. invalid variants although a valid solution exists.

+Assigning or accessing incompatible attribute values User-defined or calculated attribute values have to match the attribute's type.
+Values with a wrong type can be implicitly converted to the attribute type in some cases, e.g. integer to float, number to string, and element to its Boolean selection state.
+However, in many cases this is not possible or not wanted.